 Spousal support, spousal maintenance, and alimony all denote the same thing in Florida, being applicable to payments from one spouse to another in divorce cases.
 This is what Florida alimony law is all about.
 An initial point to note concerning alimony is that it does not feature in every divorce.
-A judge will make a support determination based on a number of statutory factors.
+A judge will make a support determination based on a number of statutory factors that qualify or disqualify you from alimony in Florida.
 Input from a proven family law team can often make a material difference in the result.

 How Does Alimony Work in Florida?